alseambusher/crontab-ui/README.md

 If you need to set/use an alternative host or port, you may do so by setting an environment variable before starting the process:

     HOST=0.0.0.0 PORT=9000 crontab-ui

+By default, db, backups and logs are stored in the installation directory.
+It is **recommended** that it be overriden using env variable `CRON_DB_PATH`.
+This is particularly helpful in case you **update** crontab-ui.

+    CRON_DB_PATH=/path/to/folder crontab-ui

 If you need to apply basic HTTP authentication, you can set user name and password through environment variables: